microsoft/vscode-js-debug/COMMON_PROBLEMS.md

 ### Solution

 We've seen some transient issues with early Node 10 point releases.
 To fix this we, recommend updating to a later Node 10 release (10.22.1 being the most recent at the time of writing), or to a newer version of Node altogether if nothing is keeping you on 10.

+## My configuration property shows as invalid

+### Symptoms

+You're adding a configuration property to your launch.json, but it shows an invalid, even if it works.

+### Solution

+This can happen for newly introduced options.
+To fix this, you should prefix your launch type with `pwa-`, for example:

+- `node` -> `pwa-node`
+- `chrome` -> `pwa-chrome`
+- `extensionHost` -> `pwa-extensionHost`

+This is needed because the old configuration types are still "owned" by the old debuggers, and just redirect to this new debugger.
+While most additional options will be blindly passed along, they don't appear the old schemas and some may not work.